tkmsaaaam/browser-operator/kanpou/README.md

  npm install
 ```

-## Enviroments

-- EMAIL
-  - required
-  - rakuten card account's email
-- BASE_DIR
-  - optional
-  - The files are dowloaded to the path if this env is present (if it is not present to ./downloads).

 ## How to use

 ```bash
   npm run start
 ```

-- then to be downloaded some details to `./downloads`.
+- then to be that gazettes are downloaded to ./downloads.

 ## Caution